andrew gwizdowski OxJ6RftLbEA unsplash scaled

 What Can I Bring on a Plane?

-The following table outlines which items are allowed as carry-on and as checked bags:
+The following table outlines which items are TSA allowed and prohibited as carry-on and as checked baggage:

-Liquids, gels, and aerosols in containers3.4 ounces (100 milliliters) or less per itemAllowed in larger containers, as long as they’re in checked bags
+Liquids, gels, and aerosols in containers3.4 ounces (100 milliliters) or less per itemAllowed in larger containers, as long as they’re in checked baggage

 Prescription and over-the-counter medicationsAllowed, including insulin and inhalersAllowed